Brigada Specială de Intervenție a Jandarmeriei: Role

-In 2005, the BSIJ became the specialized military structure of the Ministry of Internal Affairs with the role of combating terrorism and crime, ensuring public order, and fulfilling international missions following the commitments assumed by the state.
+In 2005, the BSIJ became the specialized military structure of the Ministry of Internal Affairs with the role of combating terrorism (only at the request of the Romanian Intelligence Service) and crime, ensuring public order, and fulfilling international missions following the commitments assumed by the state.
 The Brigade has various specialized personnel including divers, paratroopers, and pyrotechnicians.
 The BSIJ acts in cooperation with all other structures of the Romanian Ministries in order to combat organized crime networks for human trafficking, drug trafficking, and cybercrime.
 It also has the task of implementing the warrants issued by judicial bodies.

 At the request of the Romanian Intelligence Service, the BSIJ can act to protect official delegations, and some high Romanian or foreign dignitaries while they are on the territory of the country.
 The unit can also intervene in rescue operations in case of natural disasters such as floods or heavy snowfalls.
 To accomplish its missions, the BSIJ often cooperates with the General Inspectorate of Aviation.